Most people want to be healthy, but a lesser number actually does things to live that way!

 Boxed, canned, and frozen foods are often processed, but that does not mean all foods packaged this way are bad for you.
 As suggested, read the list of ingredients and begin to understand what is going in your body.

 2. Eat More Fruits And Veggies

 Plucking fruits and vegetables straight from the produce area of the market ensures that you are eating clean.
-Plus, fruits and veggies are packed with vitamins and help you feel full.
+Plus, fruits and

 However, be sure you are leaning more towards vegetables than fruit.
 While fruit is a great source of energy and vitamins, be sure that your diet consists of about three times more veggies.